wishy78/DevOps-Course-Bank-API/README.md

 $ poetry run flask run
 ```

-If you open a poetry shell with the command `poetry shell` then you do not need to preface your commands with "poetry run".
-E.g. you can execute `flask run` directly

 The API should be live with swagger docs visible at http://localhost:5000/.

 ## Tests

-You can run both unit and integration tests suites using pytest:
+You can run both unit and integration tests suites using pytest.
+Run this from the root directory:
-1. `poetry shell` (if not already active)
-2. `pytest` (from the root directory)

-However if you'd like to run/debug tests individually you can run:

-`Ctrl/Cmd + Shift + P` => `Discover Tests`.
+`$ poetry run pytest`

+Or you can run them from VSCode:

-Tests will then appear by clicking the beaker icon on the activity bar on the left edge of VSCode.
+Click the conical flask icon on the activity bar on the left edge of VSCode.
+Click the refresh icon at the top of the panel to rediscover tests.
+Click the play icon at the top to run all tests.
+Click the play icon next to a file or test name to run that file or test individually.
 * Intellisense annotations for running/debugging each test should also appear above the test functions in the code.
+* If test discovery fails, check that Poetry has installed your dependencies and that the Python interpreter is selected correctly - you should be using the executable from the .venv folder.